BrunoBoehm/code-notes/ObjectOrientedRuby.md

 ## Scraping, Open URI & Nokogiri
 Web scraping is the act of parsing a web page's HTML and pulling, or "scraping" pertinent data from that HTML.
+One of the most common use-cases for web scraping involves you, the programmer, scraping data that you will then use to instantiate your own Ruby objects.

 Scraping can be difficult to accomplish––in order to get the data we want, we need to closely examine the HTML and identify exactly which elements contain the information we're interested in.
 It requires a high degree of precision.

 So, if scraping is so tricky, why do we use it?
 Well, not all of the data we might be interested in using to program is available to use through APIs.